10 Generator Safety Tips for Power Outages

 Apr 26, 2024Home Hacks

+Without the right know-how when it comes to generator safety, things could take a turn for the worse.
 Picture this: the power goes out, and your generator kicks in to save the day.
-But without the right know-how, things could take a turn for the worse.
 Whether you’re a pro at using generators or just thinking about getting one, knowing how to operate it safely should be number one on your list.
-You want to make sure you’re running that generator properly to keep you and your loved ones safe.
+You want to make sure you’re running that generator safely to keep you and your loved ones protected.

 Your Lifeline During Emergencies